-Mr Cox said that "our analysis shows that we can always grow biomass fuel supply from plantation forestry, municipal waste, agriculture and horticulture.
-We need to work across all sectors to ensure that forestry, energy and agricultural policies align so that adequate quantities of biomass is available as a source of fuel supply.
+Mr Cox said that "our analysis shows that we can always obtain biomass fuel supply from plantation forestry, municipal waste, agriculture and horticulture.
+It will be a government policy failure if we are not able to use our land wisely to ensure that we have enough biomass to produce the required quantities of wood fuel to meet the needs of government and industry.
+Farmers can become food plus fuel suppliers. "